The human eye is delicate and very susceptible to injury.

 They say that the eyes are the window to the soul, but they are also one of the most sensitive and important areas of the body.
 Any injury to the eye can negatively impact your vision and should be checked as soon as possible.

 Many eye injuries happen at school, in the office, at home, or while traveling.
 Sports activities are one of the most common sources of eye injuries.
 On-site job visits, such as in the construction industry, are another source of frequent eye emergencies.

-Our doctors treat many types of eye emergencies, such as:
+our team of eye doctors treats many types of eye emergencies, such as: